davidantaki/cs3200-database-design-final-project/README.md

 code.
 In the future, or if this application were to extend, the code should be better segmented out. i.e. SQL schema should be in one file, procedures in another.
 ## Document any code not working in this section
+* All code works as intended that we know of.
+We did not write tests for our code which we have noted as a future improvement to the robustness of this application.

 # Provide a “Future work” section containing:
 ## Planned uses of the database